saurabhswarupchauhan/Tennis-Score-App/README.md

 4. If at least three points have been scored by each side and a player has one more point than his opponent, the score of the game is “Advantage player1” or “Advantage player2”.

+Note: The project has been built with Maven.
+Junit has been written to test all the possible secanarios of the game.